nimeshupadhyay12/Networking-Book/README.md

 When using a hub, the network physically appears as a star, but logically resembles a bus topology because all devices receive all packets, even those not intended for them.
 When using a switch, the network is a true star topology since each device receives only relevant packets.

+## The Role of a Network Administrator
+A network administrator is a crucial figure in any organization that uses a network, regardless of its size or complexity.
+Networks can be prone to errors or inefficiencies, and having a designated person responsible for maintaining and troubleshooting the network ensures smooth operations.
+The role is not necessarily about being a technical genius but about being organized and proactive in managing the network's needs.

+- Ensuring that the file server has enough space for shared files and resources.
+- Regularly backing up the file server to prevent data loss in case of failures.
+- Setting up access for new employees or devices to join the network.
+- Addressing basic technical issues that users cannot resolve themselves.
+- Knowing when to escalate significant problems to a technical expert.

+Appointing a Network Administrator -
+In smaller organizations, the process of selecting a network administrator may seem informal, sometimes even as random as drawing straws.
+However, the importance of this role cannot be overstated.
+The administrator should possess enough technical knowledge to handle routine maintenance and troubleshooting tasks, but the ability to stay organized and manage the network proactively is key.

+A Balanced Skill Set -
+The notion that a network administrator can be a "complete idiot" in technical matters is an exaggeration.
+While organizational skills are emphasized, the role still demands a solid understanding of the basics of network maintenance.
+Tasks like backups, managing user access, and solving everyday issues require technical competence, even if they don't demand expert-level skills.

+Why Network Administration Matters -
+Given the critical role networks play in modern businesses, network administration is an essential function.
+The administrator ensures that the network is reliable, secure, and capable of supporting the organization's operations.
+Whether troubleshooting issues, maintaining servers, or managing user access, the network administrator is at the heart of keeping the digital infrastructure intact and functional.

+This explanation highlights the blend of technical know-how and organizational skills required for effective network administration while emphasizing the significance of the role in maintaining a reliable network.